jakobgager/IPy_bash_complete/README.md

 * ipython filename.py completion
 * ipython {notebook, nbconvert} filename.ipynb completion

-The script uses the `--help` option to get all possible options.
+The script uses the `--help` and `--help-all` option to get all possible options.
 If this is too slow, it would be possible to add a preprocessing step (not implemented).
-If desired the parsed options can be extended by replacing `--help` with `--help-all` in the *getOps* function.

 Current limitations:
 * no logic is implemented to validate combinations